grimsteel/go-blog/posts/intro-to-go.md

 </html>
 ```

-We use `range` to iterate over the posts. `$val` will refer to the current post, so we can access all of its public fields using dot notation.
+We use `range` to iterate over the posts [^jetbrains]. `$val` will refer to the current post, so we can access all of its public fields using dot notation.

 > What does `$val := .` mean?
 >